Fomitopsis pinicola: Description

 The cap is hoof-shaped or triangular, and sometimes shelflike.
 It is hard and tough, and up to 30 cm or more across and 15 cm thick.
 Its surface is more or less smooth, at first orange-yellow with a white margin, later dark reddish to brown and then frequently with an orange margin.
 The pore surface is pale yellow to leather-brown, 3–4 pores per mm.
 It grows as thick shelves on live and dead coniferous or (less commonly) deciduous trees.
 The spores are pale yellow and smooth.
 The species also grows as a layer of tubes on the bottom of fallen wood.

-The fruiting body of Fomitopsis pinicola is called the conk.
+The fruiting body of F. pinicola is called the conk.
 It is a woody, pileate fruiting body with pores lined with basidia on its underside.
 As in other polypores, the fruiting body is perennial with a new layer of pores produced each year on the bottom of the old pores.
 The pores are whitish when young and become somewhat brownish in age.
-This mushroom is inedible due to its woody texture, but it is useful as tinder.